 What will this mean for current licensees and operators?

-All lotteries that commence or have licences granted prior to 10 December 2021 will continue to operate under the current rules.
-Organisations and businesses will not need to change the way they are running the lottery or trade promotion.
+All lotteries that commenced or had licences granted prior to 10 December 2021 will not need to change the way they are running the lottery or trade promotion.

 What will this mean for new licensees and operators?

-Lotteries that commence or have licences granted on or after 10 December 2021 will need to comply with the new rules.
-All the information about the application process and the running of each licenced lottery type will be updated and published on sa.gov.au from 10 December 2021 to coincide with the commencement of the new framework.
+Lotteries that commenced or have licences granted on or after 10 December 2021 will need to comply with the new rules.
+All the information about the application process and the running of each licenced lottery type has been updated and published on sa.gov.au to coincide with the commencement of the new framework.

 Transitioning to the new rules

 Some lottery licensees may want to transition to the new rules soon after the 10 December commencement and prior to the renewal of their licence, for example, to allow for an increase in the number of bingo sessions that can conducted.
 Licensees wishing to transition their licence prior to expiry should contact Consumer and Business Services on 131 882 (option 6) to have their licence updated.

 For more information about the changes please contact CBS lotteries licensing by email at lotterylicensing [at] sa.gov.au or call 131 882 (option 6).